Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles' 82 games this season have gone over this contest's total of 226.5 points 53 times.
+- In 59 games this season, Los Angeles and its opponents have scored more than 221.5 total points.

-- The average point total in Los Angeles' contests this year is 233.8, 7.3 more points than this game's over/under.
+- The average point total in Los Angeles' matchups this year is 233.8, 12.3 more points than this game's over/under.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)